DingDong-ENG/main/README.md

 # Hello!
-Welcome to our repository!
+Welcome to our GitHub page!

-We're a small group of 5 students working on this project, and there isn't really much to see yet, but we'll have more to show soon!
+LAFEL is a company specializing in facilitating household services for both clients and professional workers.

+Our team:

+  - Dan Dushime

+  - Finley St-Denis

+  - Laura Ishimwe

+  - Lokmane Tabti

+  - Séréna Nguegni De Kuété